hyperjumptech/monika/docs/src/pages/guides/notifications.md

 ## Configurations

-Notifications can be sent through multiple channels and mail accounts, each are defined through configuration such as in the file `config.json.example` below.
+Notification could be sent through multiple channels and emails.
+You should define notification mechanism in the configuration as shown in `config.example.json` bellow.

 ```json
 "notifications": [